-A course designed to equip the student with theory skills necessary to successfully improvise in the jazz idiom.
-Lead sheet notation, modes, and harmonic analysis are emphasized, as well as an introduction to jazz style.
+This course is designed to equip the student with theory skills necessary to successfully improvise in the jazz idiom.
+It emphasizes lead sheet notation, modes and harmonic analysis, and includes an introduction to jazz style.
 Two credits.

 MUTC 312 Jazz Theory II